khurram-syed/Reqnroll_BDD_Proj/README.md

       8- <PackageReference Include="Selenium.Support" Version="4.38.0" />
       9- <PackageReference Include="DotNetSeleniumExtras.WaitHelpers" Version="3.11.0" />
       10- <PackageReference Include="ExtentReports" Version="5.0.4" />
+      11- <PackageReference Include="WebDriverManager" Version="2.17.6" />

 RUN OPTIONS:

-1- It can be run either from commandline or IDE accordingly.
+1- It can be run either from commandline or IDE(VS Code) accordingly.

  (i) Tests can be run with following commandline Maven command

-   > dotnet build
    > dotnet test

   or

+   > dotnet test --filter "Category=scenario12"

+ **BROWSERS** :
+ *Note#:* All Drivers can be invoked by following command.
+By default it would run in Chrome

-   > dotnet test --filter "Category=scenario2"
+    > BROWWSER=firefox dotnet test --filter "Category=scenario12"

- *Note#1:* Chrome Driver for Windows & Mac has been provided at src/main/resources/drivers but please check the compatibility
-       with your Chrome browser version accordingly.

- *Note#2:* You can also run in Firefox by changing "driverName" to "Firefox" in src/main/java/com/cardetailcheck/driver/SeleniumDriver.java file

 **REPORTING** :